Hiking in Nova Scotia

 - Taylor Head Provincial Park features hikes for new or more experienced hikers, including the short Beach Walk or the longer Headland Trail.

-- Louisbourg Lighthouse Trail follows the rugged coastline through coniferous forest, the trail provides views of the Fortress.
+- Louisbourg Lighthouse Trail follows the rugged coastline through coniferous forest, the trail provides views of the Fortress of Louisbourg National Historic Site.

-- Crystal Crescent Beach Provincial Park where three white sand crescent beaches leads the way to a 10 kilometre (6.2 mile) hike along Pennant Point.
+- Crystal Crescent Beach Provincial Park where three white sand crescent beaches lead the way to a 10 kilometre (6.2 mile) hike along Pennant Point.

-- Blomidon Provincial Park where over 14 kilometres (8.7 miles) of hiking trails provide views of the Minas Basin and the phenomenal Fundy tides.
+- Blomidon Provincial Park where over 14 kilometres (8.7 miles) of hiking trails provide views of the Minas Basin and the phenomenal Bay of Fundy tides.